clssystem/MouseHelperWeb/EN/index.md

 * Twitter: [@mouse_helper](https://twitter.com/mouse_helper)

-We will be happy to answer your questions and accept your suggestions.
+I will be happy to answer your questions and accept your suggestions.

 You can also read [el diario de un parkinsoniano](https://diariodeunparkinsoniano.wordpress.com/)